Maralou Gray: Career

 Live theater was Maralou's real love and opportunities came along- Goldmarie and Pitchmarie at the Coronet, then signed by Maurice Schwartz (Yiddish Art Theater of New York), for a season at the Civic Playhouse Theater in Hollywood.
 She was hired as leading lady for "God, Man and Satan" (Faust), along with young actor, Leonard Nimoy.

 In the interim, her MCA music agents kept her busy performing at local supper clubs and hotels in Oregon and Washington, where she accompanied herself on the piano for a song or two as part of the show.
-Gray was then booked into the world famous "Cocoanut Grove" - the Ambassador Hotel as multi language "Chanteuse", backed by the renowned "Miguelito Valdes Orchestra."
-While there, Gray was approached by the symphonic violinist brother of the V.P. of Mexico., suggesting that the hotels and clubs in Mexico City would appreciate her talent, that bookings could be contracted.
-In 1951, with her mother as chaperon, the tour was arranged.
+Gray was then booked into the world-famous "Cocoanut Grove" - the Ambassador Hotel as multi-language "Chanteuse", backed by the renowned "Miguelito Valdes Orchestra."
+While there, Gray was approached by the symphonic violinist brother of the V.P. of Mexico., suggesting that the hotels and clubs in Mexico City would appreciate her talent, and that bookings could be contracted.
+In 1951, with her mother as chaperone, the tour was arranged.
 She appeared at The Astoria Hotel with "Los Churumbeles", The Beachcombers with the great composer/performing artist, Agustin Lara, and a few supper clubs, then to Acapulco at the Casablanca Hotel.

-As a result of actor Errol Flynn's interest in hiring Gray for one of his own projects, The White Witch of Rose Hall, he became instrumental in arranging a small role for her in his Technicolor film, Against All Flags (1952).
-More work in theater followed, as she appeared in "The Barker", and "Fifth Season" Actor's Inc., then chosen by the author, Pierre La Mure, as the lead in the world premiere of his play, Moulin Rouge at the Circle Theater with Gene Reynolds as "Toulouse Lautrec", and Gray as the prostitute, "Marie Charlet" (the artist's real life nemesis).
+As a result of actor Errol Flynn's interest in hiring Gray for one of his projects, The White Witch of Rose Hall, he became instrumental in arranging a small role for her in his Technicolor film, Against All Flags (1952).
+More work in the theater followed, as she appeared in "The Barker", and "Fifth Season" Actor's Inc., then chosen by the author, Pierre La Mure, as the lead in the world premiere of his play, Moulin Rouge at the Circle Theater with Gene Reynolds as "Toulouse Lautrec", and Gray as the prostitute, "Marie Charlet" (the artist's real-life nemesis).
 Attendance and favorable reviews led some motion picture casting directors to promise to look for strong characters in scripts that might suit her talents.